vmware-tanzu/tanzu-dev-portal/content/blog/declarative-deployments-kubernetes.md

 #### Pros:
 * Zero downtime during the update process
-* Ability to control the rate of a new container rollout
+* Ability to control the rate of a new container roll-out

 #### Cons:
 * During the update, two versions of the container are running at the same time

 #### How does it work:
-* Deployment creates a new ReplicaSet and the respective Pods
+* Deployment creates a new Replica Set and the respective Pods
 * Deployment replaces the old containers with the previous application version with the new ones
 * Deployment allows you to control the range of available and excess Pods